 - Security incident recovery tools

 Another good choice in WordPress security/malware plugins is the AntiVirus.
 This plugin is best for strengthening your security against any spam injections, exploits, and malware.
 It has a user-friendly interface that will enable you to set the plugin to perform daily scans.
 In case the plugin detects anything suspicious or threatening, it will send a security notification to your email address.

 Furthermore, it is a plugin as it will help you protect against hacking attempts.
 If your website is hacked, it will notify you immediately, so you can take action accordingly.
 The AntiVirus plugin will also send a notification if someone tries to hack your website.
 The plugin has 2 languages available, English and German.
 There are extensive features of this plugin that makes it the right choice.

 How AntiVirus Plugin Works

-The plugins matches the RegEx for know Malware signature from it’s database.
-We found that AntiVirus plugin has a limited number Malware signatures with which the plugins and theme files are check against.
+The plugins match the RegEx for know Malware signature from its database.
+We found that AntiVirus plugin has a limited number of Malware signatures with which the plugins and theme files are a check against.
 Along with the malware comparison, it also checks and reports back the SSL status of the domain.

 Here are the features of this plugin.